carlosbrando/rails21-book/text/01_ActiveRecord/03_named_scope.markdown

 		  }
 		end

-How to create a test to validate the generation of the scope ?
+How to create a test that validates the generation of the scope ?

 To solve this issue, the method **proxy\_options** was created.
 It allows us to examine the options used in **named_scope**.
 To test the code above we could write: